0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 The ```ContextCleanupCallback``` is called right before the context goes away ,  useful for releasing internal context resources <br/>

 ## Detecting encryption {#Detecting-encryption}
 To detect encryption of data we are going to leverage [Shannon Entropy](https://en.m.wikipedia.org/wiki/Entropy_(information_theory)).
-To do so we need to collect two datapoints, one, that represents the initial state of the data (file's content) and another - that represents the modified state of the file.<br/>
-We will use the follwing measurement, based on statistical tests performed against a large set of files of different types.
+We will assume the entire file is going to be encrypted, partial encryption is mentioned towards the end of the article.
+Anyways, two datapoints are needed - one that represents the initial state of the file and another that represents the modified state of the file.
+We will use the follwing measurement, which was based on statistical tests performed against a large set of files of different types.
 It takes into account the initial entropy of the file, limiting false positives that may arise due to high entropy file types. (e.g. archives).

 ```cpp
 // statistical logic to determine encryption